Construction Litigation Attorneys

 Having decades of combined legal experience in construction law, our team of attorneys at Miguel A. Brizuela, P.A. has successfully resolved countless construction disputes for both plaintiffs and defendants in Miami and other parts of Southern Florida.
 We have an in-depth understanding of the laws and regulations governing the construction industry and are aware of the unique challenges our clients may face when navigating disputes in court and participating in pre-trial negotiations.

-Our construction litigation attorneys work diligently to serve each client’s interests at all stages of the dispute resolution process, from drafting and negotiating construction contracts to representing clients in the courtroom.
+Our construction litigation lawyers work diligently to serve each client’s interests at all stages of the dispute resolution process, from drafting and negotiating construction contracts to representing clients in the courtroom.
 We provide trusted legal guidance and comprehensive representation to private and public owners, general contractors, construction companies, subcontractors, architects, developers, engineers, and other parties involved in construction projects.

 Construction Litigation Attorneys